cjessett/phase-4/week-7/thursday.md

 **Prep for Tomorrow**

-As we close out our work on building a Rails project, we're now going to pivot to talking about JavaScript.
-JavaScript, as you know, rides on top of content delivered by a web server, in our case, Rails.
+Tomorrow we will pivot to "Advanced Topics in JavaScript: ES6, `node`, `npm`, and ReactJS."
+These are exciting technolgies that are very much in demand.

-We will be exploring advanced frameworks that organize and discipline our use of JavaScript.
-Our focus will be React.
-We will also introduce another popular web server paradigm: NodeJS.
+We will learn to write JavaScript applications on the server that you use from the command-line using NodeJS and its package ecosystem, `npm`.
+We will also use those tools to build web servers which serve complex JavaScript applications written in ES6 and then translated to ReactJS.
+By doing to you'll understan the _why_ of React _as well as_ the _what to type_ of React.

-Both the NodeJS ecosystem and React are advanced usages of JavaScript. **YOUR USE OF THEM WITHOUT GRASP OF THE FIVE POINTS LISTED BELOW WILL NOT BE SUFFICIENT TO LAND YOU A JOB.** While employers and future team-mates love to see a lively portfolio site with the latest technology you have used, we can assure you that your interview will involve explaining your grasp of one if not all of these concepts.
-Engage with this material deeply for it is key to getting the most out of your time studying these concepts at DBC.
+Both the NodeJS ecosystem and React are advanced usages of JavaScript.
+In order to ensure that you're struggling to follow this new material, you need to fully understand these following five topics.
+For the record, they're also common interview topics, so understanding these topics is practical for understanding theory _as well as_ getting past a phone screen.

 Get an objective measure of your comfort with the [JavaScript Interview Exercise](https://github.com/nyc-coyotes-2016/p2-javascript-interview-exercises/blob/master/javascript-fundamentals.md)